hdgarrood/redmine_acts_as_taggable_on/README.md

 * Leave the tables there, violating the user's expectation that the database should be back to how it was before the plugin was installed

-`redmine_acts_as_taggable_on` fixes this by giving Redmine plugins a mechanism to declare that they require these tables, and providing intelligent migrations which only drop the tables when no other plugins are using them.
+`redmine_acts_as_taggable_on` solves this issue by giving Redmine plugins a mechanism to declare that they require these tables, and providing intelligent migrations which only drop the tables when no other plugins are using them.

 ## Status